This is a partial transcript from "Hannity & Colmes," December 18, 2006, that has been edited for clarity.

 We are joined now by the author of "Godless", Ann Coulter and former Democratic pollster, Pat Caddell.

-As you say, we're in the middle of a War on Terrorism.
-This isn't a joke.
-This isn't like arguing about Social Security.
+Ann, has Social Security.
 And you know, the other thing is it's kind of pathetic, it's really pathetic, not kind of pathetic, that they seemed to have just discovered the Internet.
 I mean, they should have made it Matt Drudge a dozen years ago and then the next year and the next year and the next year.
 And now, oh, YouTube, so you can watch videos on the Web.
 Woo.

 HANRETTY: But in all seriousness, we've got North Korea, which tried to launch nuclear weapons or tried to launch missiles against the United States.
 We've got the president of Iran, who on a daily basis rants against Israel, wants to wipe them off the face of the earth.